PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

 -   Create an Azure AD application to call the Power Service API

--   Create a Custom Metadata Type to store client credentials for the Azure AD application
+-   Create a custom metadata type to store client credentials for the Azure AD application

 -   Create a static resource by uploading a copy of the Power BI